SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/additional_features/colors.ja.md

 from selenium.webdriver.support.color import Color
   {{< /tab >}}
   {{< tab header="CSharp" >}}
-// We don't have a C# code sample yet -  Help us out and raise a PR
+// This feature is not implemented - Help us by sending a pr to implement this feature
   {{< /tab >}}
   {{< tab header="Ruby" >}}
 include Selenium::WebDriver::Support